Aniyear/FINAL/README.md

 m.summary()
 ```
+We adjusted the dimensions of all images to (224, 224, 3) to align with the input requirements of the InceptionV3 architecture.
+To leverage transfer learning, we utilized the TensorFlow Hub library to import and incorporate the InceptionV3 architecture, along with its pre-trained weights from ImageNet.
+By setting the 'trainable' parameter to False, we ensured that the pre-trained weights remain fixed during our training process.
+Additionally, we appended a final output layer comprising a single unit.
+This layer is designed to produce an output value ranging between 0 and 1.
+A value closer to 0 signifies a prediction of "benign," while a value closer to 1 indicates a prediction of "malignant."

+KerasLayer (Transfer Learning from InceptionV3):
+Description: This layer uses transfer learning from the InceptionV3 architecture via TensorFlow Hub.
+It takes the preprocessed input images of size (224, 224, 3) and extracts features from them.
+The output shape is (None, 2048), meaning that each input image is represented by a feature vector of length 2048.

+Dense (Final Output Layer):
+Description: This layer is the final output layer of the model.
+It has 1 unit, which outputs a single scalar value representing the predicted probability of the input image belonging to the "malignant" class.
+The output is a value between 0 and 1, where values close to 0 indicate a prediction of "benign" and values close to 1 indicate a prediction of "malignant".

 ## III.
 Results

 ### Results with Tables, Pictures, and Interesting Numbers
 ![Changes](https://github.com/Aniyear/FINAL/blob/main/images/3.jpg)

 ![Changes](https://github.com/Aniyear/FINAL/blob/main/images/4.jpg)

 ![Changes](https://github.com/Aniyear/FINAL/blob/main/images/5.jpg)

 ![Changes](https://github.com/Aniyear/FINAL/blob/main/images/6.jpg)

 ## IV.
 Discussion